Site Logo

 What if My Anxiety or Depression Does Not Meet a Listing?

-Can’t Work Due to Anxiety and Depression.
-Your depression or anxiety symptoms may not meet a listing.
-Fortunately, you can still qualify for Social Security disability benefits.
+Your depression or anxiety symptoms may not meet an SSD listing.
+Fortunately, you may still qualify for Social Security disability benefits.
 In this case, Social Security will consider your residual functional capacity (RFC).
 Your RFC is what you can do even with your medical impairments.
-Particularly, Social Security looks at how your depression or anxiety symptoms impact your ability work.
-Specifically, they consider your ability to:
+Particularly, Social Security looks at how your depression or anxiety symptoms impact your ability to work.

 • Carry out simple instructions